dvmierlo/JavaFX/README.md

----
-title: How to setup JavaFX with Eclipse on Mac M1
-author: Dennis van Mierlo
-date: 06-08-2022
----
 # How to setup JavaFX with Eclipse on Mac M1
 These instructions are written by me to help other developers that start with JavaFX and for my own documentation.
 I use a Mac Mini M1 (2020) with 16GB RAM and MacOS 12.5.
 I use <a href="https://www.eclipse.org/downloads/packages/" target="_blank">Eclipse</a> IDE for Enterprise Java and Web Developers.